 As a homeowner, you need to know the basics of how plumbing water supply lines work.
 This will allow you to detect problems, accurately describe issues to contractors over the phone, and competently deal with emergencies and other problems.

 Below we cover what is a water supply line and the basics you need to know about supply lines in your plumbing system.

 What is a Supply Line in Plumbing

 A supply line, also known as a water supply line is a metal or plastic water line that helps transfer water from the main line to essential home fixtures, including showers, sinks, and toilets.

 The Location of Water Supply Lines

 First of all, water supply lines aren’t just found behind each sink.
 In addition, they lead to your water heater and from there to every hot water tap, showerhead, dishwasher, and washing machine in your home.
 Outdoors, you likely also have freshwater lines that lead to an outdoor faucet that you use to water your lawn and garden.

 The Function and Materials of Water Supply Lines

 Water lines sound simple enough: they simply carry fresh water from the source to wherever you need it.
-But the demands on the pipes mean that the material, size, and thickness of each pipe is critical.
+But the demands on the water pipes mean that the material, size, and thickness of each pipe are critical.

 For example, different types of piping are better for some water line applications than others.
-While some plastic piping such as PEX or CVPC can be used for hot water, PVC is not suitable for hot water lines.
-For this reason, you may have multiple materials in your home for fresh water line piping, such as some copper and some plastic pipes.
+While some plastic piping such as PEX pipes or CVPC can be used for hot water, PVC is not suitable for hot water lines.
+For this reason, you may have multiple materials in your home for freshwater line piping, such as some copper and some plastic pipes.